UniMath/agda-unimath/src/metric-spaces/precomplete-extensions-metric-spaces.lagda.md

       coherence-triangle-cauchy-pseudocompletion-precomplete-extension-Metric-Space)
 ```

-### An extension of metric space is precomplete if and only if it admits an coherent isometry from the Cauchy pseudocompletion
+### An extension of metric space is precomplete if and only if it admits a coherent isometry from the Cauchy pseudocompletion

 ```agda
 module _